Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Consequently, the answer isn’t as simple as either-or; rather, to best meet your respiratory demands during vigorous running, you may need to breathe through both your nose and mouth.

-Some runners have probably heard that they should only breathe in and out through the nose during running without doing any breathing through the mouth.
+Some runners may have heard that they should only breathe in and out through their nose during running, without breathing through their mouth.

-The nasal passages have filters to warm, humidify, and purify the air you take into your body, helping trap allergens and pathogens before they are absorbed.
+The nasal passages have filters that warm, humidify, and purify the air you inhale, helping to trap allergens and pathogens before they are absorbed.

 Mouth breathing gets a bad rap, but it’s an effective way to increase the amount of oxygen you’re able to take in.